About Us

 Anna had previously built a pet care services business, and found herself working increasingly with dogs facing complex behavioral challenges.
 Caring for overwhelmed, fearful, anxious, reactive, and aggressive dogs inspired Anna to learn more about their needs, and explore constructive ways to improve their lives.

-Driven by the transformative experience of being deeply understood in her own wellness journey and a curiosity to learn the inner workings of her doggie friends, Anna pursued further education and became certified through a domestic canine applied ethology professional development program as a Family Dog Mediator — a credential that re-contextualizes our traditional understanding of “dog training”.
+Driven by the transformative experience of being deeply understood in her own wellness journey and a curiosity to learn the inner workings of her doggie friends, Anna pursued further education and became certified through a domestic canine applied ethology professional development program as a Family Dog Mediator, among other notable programs.

 Committed to ongoing continuing education, Anna now shares her expertise to help dogs and their families co-author the evolving story of their lives together.